OfekShilon/optview2/README.md

 ### Performance
 It is not uncommon for an analysis of a ~1000 file project to take an hour or more.
 Two things can help mitigate the burden:
  1) The `-j[N]` command line switch to opt-viewer.py controls the number of jobs to spawn for YAML processing.
 A rule of thumb that worked best for my PC was to set `N` to 1.5 times the number of physical cores (for an 8 core machine, set tot 12), but there's no real alternative to experimentation.
+By default the number of jobs invoked equals the number of logical cores.
  2) The script uses the python package PyYaml - which uses the C++ package libyaml if available, and if not - falls back to a much, much slower python implementation.
 In such a case you'd see this line in the script output:
-> For faster parsing, you may want to install libyaml for PyYAL
+ 3) For faster parsing, you may want to install libyaml for PyYAL

   One way to install and use libyaml is:
   ```